What do fiery oranges, sultry yellows, candy-apple reds, quaint cabins, and Gilmore Girl towns all have in common? New England in the fall.

 Day 9 in Sum (Total Drive Time: ~3 hours)

-- Drive to Lake Placid
+- Morning: Drive to Adirondacks

 When you arrive, head into the High Peaks Wilderness and hike Indian Pass and Heart Lake Loop Trail.